-T, GST and trade Business tax Decree N° 3.477/ 2020, provides for a special VAT regime on certain sensitive products (sodium, facemask fabric and supplies and surgical supplies.
+/AT, GST and trade Business tax Decree N° 3.477/ 2020, provides for a special VAT regime on certain sensitive products (sodium, facemask fabric and supplies and surgical supplies.
 The new tax rate for this products goes from 10% to 5%.) in the framework of the sanitary emergency.
 Resolution N° 49 enacted by SET dated 31 March 2020, exceptionally extends the deadline of VAT, Excise General Tax and Excise Fuel payment to those whose Tax ID ends in 7, 8 or 9 until May 4, 5 or 6 respectively.
 Decree N° 3528 dated 13 April 2020 establishes that the Current National Tariff (ANV) is temporarily modified for certain products listed in the Annex of Decree N° 6655 of December 30, 2015 Decree N° 3529 dated 13 April 2020 extends the list of certain sensitive products established in the Decree N° 3477, in the framework of the epidemiological emergency.
-Decree N° 3.541 dated 20 April 2020, which postpones until 1 July 2020, the entry into force of the Excise Tax for the importation of Virgin Fuel that will be liquidated and paid at the National Customs valueation service.
-Decree N° 3.735 dated 19 June 2020, establishes an exceptional instalment agreement regime applicable to VAT taxpayers.
-Decree N° 3.735 dated 19 June 2020, expands the customs warehousing regime and establishes the "commercial Private Customs Warehouse Regime for Tourism".
-Decree N° 3.741 amends the tourism regime dated 6 July 2020, and establishes: Exceptionally, until 31 December 2020, the VAT taxable base on importation will be 10% on the equivalent amount in guaranies of the customs value expressed in foreign currency, plus customs duties.
-Exceptionally authorizes operations for the disposal of goods under the tourism regime to non-resident foreign individuals, via physical, electronic or technological means.
-Decree N° 3.881 dated 28 July 2020, stipulates an exceptional and temporary VAT regime applicable to the provision of accommodation services in hotels, restaurants and suppliers of Decree N° 3.480/ 2020, established: Payment facilities of the Corporate Income Tax (IRACIS, for its acronym in Spanish) and the Agricultural Income Tax (IRAGRO, for its acronym in Spanish) that consist of: Minimum payment equivalent to 20% of the debt, annual interest rates of 0% and up to 5 monthly payments.
-Failure to make these payments will generate the respective interest.
-Extends until July 2020 the deadline of the first advance payment of the Business Income Tax (IRE, for its acronym in Spanish), that corresponds to the Fiscal Year 2020.
-Law N° 6524/ 2020 established: Possibility to refinancing the Social Security payment.
-The payment may be refinanced up to 18 months.
-New applications for refund of tax credits are suspended during the sanitary emergency.
-Resolution No. 45 dated 16 March 2020, determines that the Certificates of Tax Compliance issued until 30 June 2020, will have a duration of 90 calendar days.
-The presentation of Purchase and Sales Books in the "Hechauka" system has also been postponed, and the SET must reschedule the presentation calendar for June 2020.
-Resolution No. 46 dated 20 March 2020, establishes the postponement of the deadline for the filling of the Determinative and Informative Tax Returns.
-The expiration of the payment facilities, as well as the third and fourth advance payments of the IRACIS, which were due between 23 and 25 March 2020, is extended to 1 April 2020.
-Resolution No. 47 dated 23 March 2020, establishes at 6150.000.000, the amount above which the presentation of the Certificate of Tax Compliance, Compliance in Controversy and Non-Tax Payer will be mandatory for financial intermediation entities, in order to obtain and renew loans.
-It also extends up to six months and/or 180 calendar days of delay in unpaid quotas, in order to render the payment facilities without effect.
-Article 15. cof Resolution No. 9/07, and its amendments are also
+Decree N° 3.541 dated 20 April 2020, which postpones until 1 July 2020, the entry into force of the Excise Tax for the importation of Virigin Fuel that will be liquidated and paid at the National Customs Directorate, based on the customs value expressed in foreign currency as determined by the customs valuation service.
+Decree N° 3.583 dated 6 May 2020, establishes an exceptional instalment agreement regime applicable to VAT taxpayers.
+Decree N° 3.735 dated 19 June 2020, temporarily modifies, until 31 December 2020, the tax rate on the Excise Tax (ISC) for certain products included in Law No. 6.380/19 of "Modernization and Simplification of the National Tax System" such as alcoholic beverages, electronic products, among others.
+Decree N° 3.742 dated 24 June 2020, expands the customs warehousing regime and establishes the "Commercial Private Customs Warehouse Regime for Tourism".
+Decree N° 3.781 amends the tourism regime dated 6 July 2020, and establishes: Exceptionally, until 31 December 2020, the VAT taxable base on importation will be 10% on the equivalent amount in guaranies o Decree N° 3.480/ 2020, established: Payment facilities of the Corporate Income Tax (IRACIS, for its acronym in Spanish) and the Agricultural Income Tax (IRAGRO, for its acronym in Spanish) that consist of: the sale of tourist packages with destination inside the country.
+Through this measure, the tax will be liquidated by applying the rate of 10% on 50% of the amount of the operation, from 1 August 2020 until 30 June 2021. in process and the generation of new processes are suspended.
+Resolution No. 48 dated 30 March 2020, extends until 12 April 2020 the dispositions contained in the General Resolution N° 43/2020.